Initial New Home Buyer Consultation

-Exterior walls and trusses are created in our unique jigs starting with placement of studs on perfect 16″ centers.
+Exterior walls and trusses are created in our unique jigs.
 Then a continuous air/vapor barrier and drywall are installed while the wall is still secured in the jig.
 Finished walls, floor and roof are ready to be assembled.
 This process assures a precise and consistent quality of workmanship on the main structure of your new home.

 Transport & Erect On-site

 After the home has passed its final inspection, it is transported to the home site, assembled and remaining finishing work is completed.